Mariah Carey: Cultural status

 Throughout her career, Carey has been called a pop icon, a gay icon, and a fashion icon.
 The Recording Academy, the Guinness World Records and music critics have dubbed Carey the "Songbird Supreme".
 She has been labeled a "diva" for her stardom and persona.
 Her diva persona has received heavy attention, gaining admiration from her fans.
 Author Lily E. Hirsch argues that while Carey has displayed diva behavior during several incidents in her career, the media's association of the term with her is influenced by gender.
 Carey's style has often been described as "eccentric" and "over the top".
 Throughout her career, she has also been used in several social media memes, gaining the "Queen of Shade" title from Elle.
 Carey's reactions in various interviews have often gone viral, becoming the origin of various memes including "I don't know her".

 Carey's public image has undergone significant transformations, often receiving heavy media attention.
 Early in her career, Carey had a polished image, influenced by Mottola and his control over her career.
 After their separation, Carey took on a more provocative image in her career and has since been called a sex symbol.
 Her career has received heavy media attention, particularly during the rollout of her 2001 film, Glitter which became "tabloid legend".
 Academic Shara Rambarran believes that Carey has matched the media's intense scrutiny and attention on her personal life through "her diva attitude, performance, identity, and music".

-Carey's enduring popularity as a musician has received extensive recognition and often praised for its longevity.
+Carey's enduring popularity as a musician has received extensive recognition and often been praised for its longevity.
 She has been credited for her role in breaking down racial barriers in popular culture and facilitating public discourse surrounding multiracialism in the music industry.
 Carey has also been credited for popularizing the use of melisma amongst her peers and the generation after her, and has often been considered one of the greatest vocalists in pop music.
 Carey has influenced numerous artists and her music has also been recorded, performed or sampled by a variety of acts.
 In a 2010 article for The New York Times, David Browne wrote that in the early 1990s, "melisma overtook pop in a way it hadn't before.
 Mariah Carey's debut hit from 1990, 'Vision of Love', [set] the bar insanely high for notes stretched louder, longer and knottier than most pop fans had ever heard".
 He added that because of this, various artists have since "built their careers around melisma" including Christina Aguilera, Jennifer Hudson and Beyoncé.

 "All I Want for Christmas Is You", as well as its parent album Merry Christmas, have become such a ubiquitous part of wider popular culture that Carey's name became synonymous with the season, and she has since been dubbed the "Queen of Christmas".
-Multiple media sources have referred to Carey as a holiday icon.
+Multiple publications have referred to Carey as a holiday icon.
 The singer has often incorporated holiday-themed outfits during her Christmas shows and music videos.